 As I started off, three buses (called coaches over here) passed by, filled with Fulham supporters up from London, and I took out my black and white scarf to give it a wave at them.
 I briefly felt fired up, then slogged off into the rain towards the ground.

-I must say, everybody I talked to in town (save one, and we’ll get to him) was friendly and welcoming.
+I must say, everybody I talked to in town (save two, and we’ll get to them) was friendly and welcoming.
 But the stadium, and the scene around it, is not exactly glamorous.
 It is, however, according to Wikipedia, “the oldest major stadium in the world still to be hosting professional football matches.”
 It opened in April, 1855!

 Here is a film taken there in 1902!